NAME

 To use the class, an instance is generated.
 The instance is then loaded with a number.
 This can occur either during construction of the instance or later, via a call to the parse method.
 The number is then analyzed and parsed into the english text equivalent.

 The instance, now initialized, can be converted into a string, via the get_string method.
 This method takes the parsed data and converts it from a data structure into a formatted string.
 Elements of the string's formatting can be tweaked between calls to the get_string function.
-While such changes are unlikely, this has been done simply to provide maximum flexability.
+While such changes are unlikely, this has been done simply to provide maximum flexibility.

 METHODS